Fluctuating landscapes and heavy tails in animal behavior: Data-driven analysis reveals heavy tails in C. elegans behavior: the role of adaptation

 \subsection{Inferring a stationary Langevin equation for the ``run-and-pirouette'' dynamics}

-We here aim to infer an explicit coarse-grained model for the apparent stochastic hopping along $\phi_2(t)$.
-Projecting the full dynamics onto $\phi_2$, however, results in non-Markovian effects due to the fact that the orthogonal projection (the modes we do not take into account) includes non-vanishing temporal correlations coming from the faster-decaying eigenfunctions of $\mathcal{L}$ \cite{Mori1965,Zwanzig1973,Rupe2022}.
-To deal with this, we sample the dynamics on a timescale $\tau^*$ long enough such that the temporal correlations in the noise have decayed \footnote{This timescale is typically referred to as the Markov-Einstein scale \cite{Friedrich2011,Callaham2020}}.
-In this way, we can obtain an effective overdamped Langevin description for $\phi_2(t)$ \footnote{We use the It\^{o} interpretation of the stochastic dynamics (see, e.g., \cite{vanKampen1981})},
+To infer an explicit model for stochastic hoppings along $\phi_2(t)$, we sample the dynamics at the Markov-Einstein timescale $\tau^*$ \cite{Friedrich2011,Callaham2021}, i.e., long enough that effects of higher-order eigenmodes $\phi_i$ ($i\ge 3$) have decayed.
+Thus, we can obtain an effective overdamped Langevin description for $\phi_2(t)$ \footnote{We use the It\^{o} interpretation of the stochastic dynamics (see, e.g., \cite{vanKampen1981})}\,:

-in which, since the dynamics are sampled every $\tau^*$, we effectively have $\langle \eta(t)\eta(t')\rangle = \delta(t-t'),\, t=n\tau^*, t' = n'\tau^*,\, n,n'\in \mathbb{N}$.
-Indeed, with $\tau^*=0.75\,\text{s}$ the slow dynamics becomes effectively Markovian \cite{Costa2023markovian}, and a stochastic model inferred from the time series results in effectively delta-correlated fluctuations, Fig.\,\ref{fig:S_inference}(b).
-To find $F(\phi_2)$ and $D(\phi_2)$ we leverage a kernel-based approach \cite{Lamouroux2009}, based on the Kramers-Moyal expansion (e.g., \cite{Risken1989}).
-Instead of estimating the drift and diffusion coefficients in discretized bins, we use kernels to obtain a more robust and continuous estimate of $F(\phi_2)$ and $D(\phi_2)$ (see Appendix A).
+where we effectively have $\langle \eta(t)\eta(t')\rangle \simeq \delta(t-t')$ due to the coarse sampling every $\tau^*$.
+In practice, the choice $\tau^*=0.75\,\text{s}$ ensures that a stochastic model inferred from the {\it C. elegans} time series results in effectively delta-correlated fluctuations, Fig.\,S1(b).
+To find $F(\phi_2)$ and $D(\phi_2)$ we use a kernel-based approach \cite{Lamouroux2009} based on the Kramers-Moyal expansion \cite{Risken1989}, rather than discretized bins, to obtain a more robust estimate (see Appendix A).

-To probe the ability of this model to reproduce the long-lived properties of the dynamics, we identify ``run'' and ``pirouettte'' states by maximizing the metastability of both states (see Appendix A) \cite{Costa2023markovian}, and estimate the time spent in these two behaviors, Fig.\,\ref{fig:1}(d-left), Fig.\,\ref{fig:S_static_model}.
-Interestingly, while the main exponential time scales of the first passage time distribution (FPTD) are captured by the inferred stationary Langevin dynamics, the data also exhibits a heavier tail that this model naturally does not predict.
+To probe the relevance of the above model, we identify ``run'' and ``pirouette'' states by maximizing the metastability of both states (see Appendix A) \cite{Costa2023markovian}, and estimate the probability $P(\tau_\text{beh})$ of a residence time $\tau_\text{beh}$ in one of the two behaviors, see Fig.\,\ref{fig:2}(d-left) and Fig.\,S2.
+Interestingly, while the exponential bulk of $P(\tau_\text{beh})$ is captured by Eq.~\ref{eq:phi2_dot}, heavier tails are not.
 In addition, we estimated the connected autocorrelation function